MetaSo-Labs/metaso-man-indexer/basicprotocols/group_chat/README.md

 ### 1. Integration in Main Project

-In the main project's `main.go`, simply add the following code to start the chat module:
+In the main project's `app.go`, simply add the following code to start the chat module:

 ```go
 // Start with default configuration